2020 Democratic National Convention: Schedule

-Speakers and other events

-In the past, hundreds of people had addressed each convention, giving many local or statewide candidates a valuable photo op, a notable difference from this convention.
-Some of the speeches at this convention were pre-recorded.
+In past conventions, hundreds of people had given addressing, providing many local and statewide candidates valuable photo op.
+The 2020 convention was notably different, with a far more limited slate of speakers.
+Additionally, some of the speeches at the 2020 convention were pre-recorded, a departure from most convention speeches.

 The convention included performances by Leon Bridges, the Chicks, Common, Billie Eilish, Jennifer Hudson, John Legend, Billy Porter, Maggie Rogers, Prince Royce, Stephen Stills, and others.

-A number of speakers at the convention included individuals who are everyday Americans, rather than officeholders or celebrities.
+While most speakers at the convention were of notoriety, there were also a number of speakers at the convention included individuals who were non-famous everyday Americans, as opposed to than officeholders or celebrities.
 A number of these speakers were dissatisfied Republicans, including individuals who had voted for Trump in 2016, but plan on voting for Biden in 2020.

-Daytime events

 Caucus meetings and other events were streamed on various platforms earlier on the days of the convention.
-Virtual policy roundtables were hosted in partnership with Business Forward.
-Many partner organization events were planned to be held, including a Protect Our Care health care panel with Nancy Pelosi, Xavier Becerra, Kathleen Sebelius, and three of the five health care activists featured in a conversation with Joe Biden on Night 2 of the convention.

-Before the convention opened, an Interfaith Welcome Service was held virtually on August 16, a partner event to the DNC.